mbadolato/iTerm2-Color-Schemes/README.md

-This is a set of color schemes that I've made for iTerm2.
-The schemes Novel, Grass, Homebrew, Ocean, Pro, Man Page, Red Sands, and Terminal Basic  are copies of the schemes of the same name included with the Mac Terminal application.
+This is a set of color schemes for iTerm2.

+The schemes Novel, Grass, Homebrew, Ocean, Pro, Man Page, Red Sands, and Terminal Basic are ports of the schemes of the same name included with the Mac Terminal application.
+All of Terminal's schemes have now been ported, with the excption of "Solid Colors" (random backgrounds, which iTerm doesn't support) and "Aerogel" (which is hideous).

+If there are other color schemes you'd like to see included, drop me a line!

 **Dark Pastel**